Last Updated: July 14, 2024

 Stephen Shugerman /Getty Images

 In 1997, Locke published her autobiography, "The Good, the Bad, and the Very Ugly: A Hollywood Journey."
 In the book, she makes a number of highly critical statements about Eastwood.
-While she was set to do a number of interviews to promote the book, many of them were cancelled, which Locke stated was due to Eastwood's massive influence in Hollywood.
+While she was set to do a number of interviews to promote the book, many of them were canceled, which Locke stated was due to Eastwood's massive influence in Hollywood.

 Personal Life

 In 1975, she entered a domestic partnership with Clint Eastwood.
-They both have made various statements about their profound love for one another but never had children together, as Eastwood claimed Locke never wanted them, though Locke later denied this claim.
+They both have made various statements about their profound love for one another but never had children together, as Eastwood claimed Locke never wanted them, though Sondra later denied this claim.
 The couple's relationship ended in the late 1980s and numerous lawsuits followed that went on for 19 months.
-The parties reached a private settlement in 1990 though were again in court in the mid-1990s over a contractual dispute that was also settled.
+The parties reached a private settlement in 1990, though they were again in court in the mid-1990s over a contractual dispute that was also settled.
 Following the end of their relationship, Locke contends that she was blacklisted from Hollywood.

 In 2015, Locke's cancer returned and metastasized in her bones.
-She died three years later on November 3, 2018 due to cardiac arrest and breast and bone cancer.
-Her death was kept secret until December of that year and when it did become public, it received no comment from any of Locke's former co-stars, friends, or relatives.
+She died three years later, on November 3, 2018, due to cardiac arrest and breast and bone cancer.
+Her death was kept secret until December of that year, and when it did become public, it received no comment from any of Locke's former co-stars, friends, or relatives.

 Sondra Locke Career Earnings